What is Music about?

 Big Idea Body:

 As a sound art, music is a form of communication that has its own concepts and whakapapa.
-In music, meaning is conveyed through organising and making sense of a variety of sounds, such as those generated by musical instruments, voices, and electronic technologies through to natural and found sounds.
-In te ao Māori, the voice, body and taonga puoro enable the generation of vibrations and sounds to communicate meaning and intent, both in the physical and the spiritual.
+In music, meaning is conveyed through organising and making sense of a variety of sounds and vibrations, such as those generated by musical instruments, voices, and electronic technologies, as well as through natural and found sounds.
+In te ao Māori, the voice, body, and taonga puoro enable the generation of vibrations and sounds to communicate meaning and intent, both in the physical and the spiritual.

 Music is a sensory language that organises sound and can be visually represented with signs and symbols

 As a sound art, music is a form of communication that has its own concepts and whakapapa.
-In music, meaning is conveyed through organising and making sense of a variety of sounds, such as those generated by musical instruments, voices, and electronic technologies through to natural and found sounds.
-In te ao Māori, the voice, body and taonga puoro enable the generation of vibrations and sounds to communicate meaning and intent, both in the physical and the spiritual.
+In music, meaning is conveyed through organising and making sense of a variety of sounds and vibrations, such as those generated by musical instruments, voices, and electronic technologies, as well as through natural and found sounds.
+In te ao Māori, the voice, body, and taonga puoro enable the generation of vibrations and sounds to communicate meaning and intent, both in the physical and the spiritual.

 Big Idea Body: